 A well-designed EI monitoring program can provide useful information:

-- to assess the effectiveness of our management actions;
+- Assess the effectiveness of our management actions;

-- to find areas where further research is needed , and;
+- Find areas where further research is needed, and;

-- to serve as an 'ecological baseline' to which non-protected landscapes can be compared.
+- Serve as an 'ecological baseline' to which non-protected landscapes can be compared.

 Over the years, Parks Canada has been a leader in ecosystem monitoring in the protected area community.
 Ecosystem management has occurred within parks since the 1930s, and the term ecological integrity was introduced to park policy as early as 1979.
 National parks across the system have been monitoring different aspects of park biology for many years, in response to a wide variety of management concerns.
 The important role of EI monitoring in national parks was brought into clear focus through the Parks Canada's response (coming soon) to the Report of the Panel on the Ecological Integrity of Canada's National Parks (coming soon).
 What is new at this time is that managing for the integrity of park ecosystems has been legislated as the primary management focus, and parks are now required to report comprehensively on the whole park ecosystem.